k-grau/djupviks-hamn/README.md

 Website language is Swedish.

-Please not that the pictures used in this project was NOT taken by me.
+Please note that the pictures used in this project was NOT taken by me.
 They were provided by the instructing professor of the course Dynamiska webbapplikationer at Uppsala university: https://www.uu.se/utbildning/utbildningar/selma/kurser/?kKod=2IS220&typ=1